hyperaudio/hyperaudio/website/README.md

 # Alternatively

 Just run a local server on the root of this repo and open the thing in the browser.
+If CSS tweaks are necessary then work only in:

+    /assets/stylesheets/hyperaudio.css